Your first class at

 We'll start the class with a warm up to avoid pulling any muscles and get you fired up.
 After this, we'll get equipment out.
 Don't worry about getting your own equipment out at first, our amazing students will help get every pole set up.
 Once you know where everything is you can help too!

 We usually share poles in groups, this means everyone gets a spotter and it means we can pair off students with similar abilities.

 Because of this, we'll quickly run through routines for the high ability students to set them off, then direct our attention to you and what you need.
 Don't worry, we won't ask you to flip upside down or do anything too intense.
 It starts with posture and nailing the basics.
 We'll have you doing some basic spins by the end of the lesson.

-There's usually around 3 or 4 combos to the class, unless it's a heels or flow session, where there's only 1 routine that's a lot longer.
+There's usually around 3 or 4 combos to the class, unless it's a heels, where there's only 1 routine that's a lot longer.
 If you get the hang of the first task, we can set you up with the next one.
 Don't worry if you spend the whole lesson on one move though, getting the basics down is really important because you'll always be using the techniques you learn.
 It's better to nail the basics than rush through to the intermediate.

 While you're working on your moves, it's a great time to make friends! all our students have thrived in our friendly and helpful atmosphere, so don't worry, there'll always be someone to help you out.